 She has worked on numerous projects involving data visualisation, illustrations, interactive visuals, and web design.
 Committed to delivering clear and concise messages using visual language, Farah draws data from research to create captivating visuals.

-Prior to joining SAIS in 2008, Christine was co-ordinator of Cornell University’s Washington Programme.
+Prior to joining SAIS in 2008, Christine was co-ordinator of Cornell University’s Washington Program.
 She graduated from the University of Maryland with a degree in government and politics, and a scholar’s certificate in international relations.

 Prama holds a BA in political science and economics, with a minor in South Asian studies from Rutgers University.
 While at Rutgers, she also received a certificate in American politics and public policy from the Eagleton Institute of Politics, and was elected to Phi Beta Kappa.
 Her previous professional experience includes interning at the German Marshall Fund of the US and at the US Department of Transportation.